 plus a few of its own.
 It has a relatively small gene pool and all Leos go

-back to just a handful of “founders.”
+back to just a couple of “founders.”
 Mutations in the genes of the dog and

-human are common, and presently there are only a few carrier tests available
+human are common, and presently there are only a few genetic tests available

 even for human diseases.
 Until recently there has been no way for breeders to

 acquire the information to prevent diseases in dogs anymore than in humans.
 Thanks to our wonderful

 Leonberger community, in June 2010 our reseachers at the U of Minn. and the U of Bern had a huge

 breakthrough.
 They found the mutated gene causing one of the polyneuropathies that Leos can get-